 Each assessment task is awarded 0-100 points.
 The points from an individual assessment task are multiplied by its percentage weight, constituting its course points.
 The course points for all assessment tasks are summed up to a total score between 0 and 100 course points.
-The total score is translated into a corresponding course grade A-F.
+The total score is translated into a corresponding grade A-F.

-Assessment tasks 1 and 2 are assessed on a 100-point scale.
+All assessment tasks are assessed on a 100-point scale.